 Adam Morgan is the founding editor of the Chicago Review of Books and the Southern Review of Books, as well as the Chicago Literary Archive.
-His essays and criticism have appeared in The Paris Review, Los Angeles Times, Chicago Tribune, Chicago magazine, The AV Club, The Guardian, Poets & Writers, Literary Hub, Longreads, Chicago Reader, Minneapolis Star-Tribune, and elsewhere, with an emphasis on Chicago, Midwestern, Southern, and speculative literature.
-He splits his time between Chicago and Charlotte, and writes a monthly newsletter, The Lakeside Address.
+His essays and criticism have appeared in The Paris Review Daily, Los Angeles Times, Chicago Tribune, Guernica, The AV Club, The Guardian, Poets & Writers, Literary Hub, Longreads, Chicago Reader, Chicago magazine, Minneapolis Star-Tribune, and elsewhere, with an emphasis on Chicago, Midwestern, Southern, and speculative literature.
+He splits his time between Chicago and Charlotte, and writes a monthly newsletter about forthcoming books, The Frontlist.